Ewing Sarcoma in Children

 often taken from the hip bone.
 This test may be done to see if cancer cells have

 spread into the bone marrow.
+Talk with your child's healthcare provider about the

 Tumor biopsy.
 A biopsy is done by taking out a small piece